Traverse City Area Public Schools: Racist group chat incident

 In April 2021, TCAPS revealed that some high school students (at both Central and West) were involved in a Snapchat group called "Slave Trade", in which pictures of African American students were posted and assigned price tags.
 Screenshots showed messages such as "All Blacks should die" and "Let's have another Holocaust".
 TCAPS, as well as the Grand Traverse County Sheriff's Department both conducted investigations at both high schools.

-Board of Education
+Board of education

-The following table lists members of the current TCAPS Board of Education (as of 2023):
+The following table lists members of the current TCAPS Board of Education (as of 2025):

+School district boundary

+Most of the district is in Grand Traverse County.
+It includes the portion of Traverse City in that county, as well as the following townships: East Bay, Garfield, Long Lake, Peninsula, and Union.
+It also includes portions of Acme, Blair, Grant, Green Lake, and Whitewater townships.
+Census-designated places in this county within the district are Chums Corner, Grawn, and Interlochen.

+A portion of the district is in Leelenau County.
+The district covers that county's portion of Traverse City and sections of Elmwood Charter Township and Solon Township.
+This section includes Greilickville.

+A portion of the district is in Almira Township, Benzie County.
+This section of the district includes most of the Hardwood Acres CDP.

 Schools

 High schools

 TCAPS offers two comprehensive high schools, serving grades 9 through 12.
 In addition, the district offers alternative high school education.

 Central High School

 Traverse City Central High School is Traverse City's oldest high school.
 Originally opened in 1853, the school is changed names and locations a multitude of times.
 Its current location was opened in 1959.
 In 1997, the school, which had previously been named Traverse City Senior High School, changed names to Traverse City Central High School, after the original senior high school split to form West Senior High.
 Its athletic teams are known as the Trojans.
-The school's current principal is Jessie Houghton, and enrolls about 1,450 students.
+The school's current principal is Ben Berger, and enrolls 1,324 students.